-CAMPAIGN MAILING ADDRESS: 12104 SE 67 Place Bellevue, WA 98006 PHONE NUMBER: 746-4562
+CAMPAIGN MAILING ADDRESS: 12104 SE 67 Place Bellevue, WA 98006 PHONE NUMBER: 746-4562 the district's past history, this does not seem to have been the case.

 Dr. Wolborsky was born on August 13, 1942.
 He received his bachelor's degree from Clarkson College, his master's degree from Seattle University, and his doctorate from the University of Washington.
 He has functioned as a personnel consultant to local industries for the past 15 years and currently runs his own business in Bellevue, Washington.